-Film Major Ha’aheo Auwae-Dekker’s film, Malihini, (2020, 7 minutes) was accepted into the Hawai'i International Film Festival.
+Film Major, Ha’aheo Auwae-Dekker’s film, Malihini, (2021, 6 minutes) was accepted into the Hawai'i International Film Festival.
 The film looks into the director's relationship with Hawaiian identity and living on the mainland through a conversation with their mother.
-Tickets are on sale now online at the Hawai'i International Film Festival website and you can watch the film from November 4th - November 28th.
+The film was available for viewing from November 4th - November 28th, 2021 at the Hawai'i International Film Festival.

 Celebrating their formation as an independent Film Program, the Film Faculty and staff went out together for a late summer sail, under the trusty captain Craig Downing and joined by John Trafton, Josefina Valenzuela Cerda, Program Director Kirsten Moana Thompson and Office Manager Shawn Bell.
 It was a beautiful day to celebrate!

-In January 2020 Dr. Thompson and Dr. Johnston went to Park City, Utah for the Sundance Film Festival as we laid the groundwork for a new annual student trip with official Sundance partner, the Windrider Film Festival.
+In January 2020 Dr. Thompson and Dr. Johnston went to Park City, Utah for the Sundance Film Festival as we laid the groundwork for a new student trip with the Windrider Film Festival partnership.
 Amidst all the amazing new films and movie stars at Sundance, we also caught up with one of our recent star graduates Sydney Thun.
 Sydney has previously worked as a production assistant for Disney films and for television.
 She is now working as a Script Consultant for HBO!

 Dr. Alex Johnston's film Evidence of the Evidence, which was previously selected for the prestigious Berlinale (Berlin International Film Festival), was also a finalist for two jury prizes in 2020: Best Documentary at the Mimesis Documentary Festival in Boulder, CO, and Best Experimental Film at the Dublin Independent Film Festival in Dublin, Ireland.